florath/wodiyc/README.rst

 This is the list of parts that already is available.

+A complete list including images can be found in a separate Readme_.

+.. _Readme: wodiyc/parts/Readme.rst

 #.
 Adjustment Block: this is used for fixing the tubes and bearings.

 #.
 Anti Backlash Nut